Audetas/KRelay/PLUGIN DOCUMENTATION.md

 - `bool Send`.
 Determines if the packet is sent.
 Set it to false to cancel the packet.

 Important Packet Methods:
-- `static Packet CreateInstance(PacketType)`.
+- `static Packet Create(PacketType)`.
 Used to create a new instance of a packet by type.
 Use this to create your own packets to send off.
 Do NOT use the packet constructor.
 - `string ToString()`.
 Returns the name of the packet, the id, and a table of its fields and values.
 This is useful for debugging!

 ## The Serializer Class